-Do you need a PIM system or a DAM system...and what the H-E-double-hockey-sticks is the difference anyway?!
+Do you need a PIM system or a DAM system?

 Product Information Management (PIM) and Digital Asset Management (DAM) are often conflated terms in the ecommerce industry.
 But make no mistake, these are actually two very different systems—each of which brings unique value to SMBs and marketing teams that run an ecommerce web store, or even multistores.

 In this post, we’ll do three things to help you take advantage of PIM and DAM:

-- Provide an overview of PIM and DAM systems while also explaining the differences between the two.
+- Provide an overview of the two systems, while also explaining the differences between PIM and DAM for ecommerce.

 - Give you examples of how each of these systems can be used (or combined) to increase your sales and scale your business.